Speak up for culture change at Imperial

 The International Officer "represents the needs of international students at Imperial and promotes equality amongst diverse groups of students".
 They work closely with cultural and national societies, as well as College's International Student Support team.

-The LGBT+ Officer "represents any sexuality-related needs of students at Imperial and works to stop any discrimination against the LGBT+ community at Imperial".
+The LGBTQ+ Officer "represents any sexuality-related needs of students at Imperial and works to stop any discrimination against the LGBT+ community at Imperial".
 They work with IQ, the LGBT society, and Imperial 600, College's LGBT staff network.

 The Mental Health Officer represents students with mental health issues and works to improve the experience and wellbeing provisions in place for student mental health at Imperial".
 Previously, the Mental Health Officer has worked closely with student groups and campaigns such as Mentality and Sleep Imperial.

 The Working Class Officer will represent students from disadvantaged backgrounds who are under-represented at Imperial and face unique challenges.
 This is a relatively new position and you can read more about why it was created and what your responsibilities will be here.